SumoLogic/sumologic-documentation/docs/cloud-soar/global-functions-menu.md

 - **Incident** refer to the **Main Menu** modules highlighted previously.
 Configuring these permissions will determine what access a user has to different areas of the Incident section.
 - **Settings** refer to the **Settings** module located in the Global Functions menu.
 Configuring these permissions will determine what modules under Settings the user can view/modify.
 - **Search and Reporting** refer to the Home section located in the Main Menu.
 - **Automation** refers to the Automation Section in the settings menu.
-Configuring these permissions will determine for example what integrations can be viewed or modified
+Configuring these permissions will determine for example, what integrations can be viewed or modified
 - **Entities** refers to the Entities section located in the Global Functions menu.
 Configuring these permissions will determine what the user can view/modify within the entities module.

 #### Groups